VIDEO TUTORIAL: How to compress / reduce the size of a 3D model in Blender (GLB, GLTF, DAE, FBX, OBJ...)?

 You can now upload your 3D model on the AR Code interface.

-Uploading a 3D File to AR Code
+Uploading a 3D File to AR Code for Maximum Impact

 For publishing a 3D model on AR Code, it is recommended to use a model no larger than 25MB.
 Although a larger model might offer higher definition, it can also cause slowdowns during AR display.
 Lower resolution enhances speed.
 Learn more: Uploading 3D models on AR Code, what File Size and Format?